 - AN 115 Peoples and Cultures (4) A survey of the culture types in a particular geographical area and the anthropological frameworks and methods that have been used to describe them.
 Course may be repeated as geographical area changes.
 Areas offered: Latin America and Asia. - AN 120 Religion and Society (4) Prerequisite: SOC 001.
 See SOC 120. - AN 130 Applied Anthropology (4) Emphasizes the application of anthropological concepts, methods, and theories to solution of human problems.
 Topics covered include education, public health, natural resource management, health care, and rural development among others. - AN 135 Gender and Sex Roles in Cross-Cultural Perspective (4) A survey of the diversity of male and female roles in a variety of cultures.
 A review of the anthropological theories that explain the similarities and differences in the ways in which cultures construct gender and determine sex roles. - AN/KNS 140 Food Systems (4) Surveys food production and consumption systems practiced in cultures around the world.
 Addresses issues of hunger, ethics of consumption and social and environmental justice. - AN 145 Culture Theory (4) Examination of the theories anthropologists, from the Evolutionists to post-Modernists, have used to understand human cultures and to explain similarities and differences among them. - AN 150 Cross-Cultural Communication (4) The influence of culture on the communication process, including both verbal and non-verbal expression.
-Emphasizes problems of cross-cultural communication both overseas and within U.S. society with attention to acquiring skills to improve such communication. - AN 155 Sociology of Global Inequality and Development (4) Anthropological and sociological approaches to economic development and sociocultural change in the context of the new nation-states created since colonialism ended in Africa, Asia, and Latin America. - AN 195 Senior Seminar (2) Prerequisites: Senior standing.
+Emphasizes problems of cross-cultural communication both overseas and within U.S. society with attention to acquiring skills to improve such communication. - AN 155 Sociology of Global Inequality and Development (4) Anthropological and sociological approaches to economic development and sociocultural change in the context of the new nation-states created since colonialism ended in Africa, Asia, and Latin America. - AN 160 Anthropology of Education (4) This course uses the anthropological approach to study schools and to understand the relationship between learning, teaching, societies and culture.
+It offers a holistic view of educational processes, by exploring biological and cultural aspects of the acquisition, transmission and production of knowledge.
+It uses a comparative framework to analyze the connection between educational systems and socio-cultural contexts, and to explore the roles that schools play as agents of continuity, conflict and change. - AN 195 Senior Seminar (2) Prerequisites: Senior standing.
 See SOC 195. - AN 196 Topical Seminar (2-4) Prerequisite: Junior standing.
 Seminar topics to be announced by department.
 Enrollment limited. - AN 197 Senior Research Capstone (4) Prerequisite: SOC106, SOC107, SOC171 or AN145, and Senior standing.
-See SOC 197. - AN 198 Independent Research (4) Prerequisite: Junior standing; instructor consent required.
+See SOC 197.

+- AN 198 Independent Research (4) Prerequisite: Junior standing; instructor consent required.
 Guided original research on appropriate issues in Sociology/Anthropology culminating in an advanced research report. - AN 199 Major Honors (4-6) In consultation with their faculty mentor the Major Honors candidate will develop and execute an advanced level independent research project, produce a fully documented research paper, and pass an oral examination on the research before a committee.